digidem/mapeo-rfc/RFC-003-mapeo-core.md

 * Importing and Exporting data
 * Observations
+* Database format
+* Indexing
 * Media
-* Wifi Sync state
+* Sync state
+* Projects
-* Peer state
+* Lifecycle
-* Sync files
+* etc....

 This testing surface increases cognitive load for incoming developers, as the Mapeo Core package handles all of these without clear separation, except for Sync which is handled as a separate internal module.
+In the cases where Mapeo Core doesn't handle something, such as Lifecycle and Projects (configuration, styles, etc) this is handled in each application separately with very similar if not identical logic, making it more difficult to change and update behaviors over time.

 Furthermore, critical pieces for sync logic exist as duplicated code in both Mapeo Desktop/Mobile client applications, which are necessary for sync to be reliable